 When Document AI Fits and When to Consider Alternatives

 Google Document AI earns its place in a specific set of circumstances.
-If your team already operates within the Google Cloud ecosystem — using BigQuery for analytics, Cloud Storage for document archival, Pub/Sub for event-driven workflows — the integration overhead drops meaningfully.
+If your team already operates within the Google Cloud ecosystem — using BigQuery for analytics, Cloud Storage for document archival, Pub/Sub for event-driven workflows, or Google Cloud billing PDF reconciliation in Excel — the integration overhead drops meaningfully.
 You inherit authentication, IAM policies, and networking configurations you have already built.
-For moderate invoice volumes with relatively standardized formats, and where your engineering team has capacity to build and maintain the post-processing pipeline covered in the previous section, Document AI is a defensible choice.
+For moderate invoice volumes with relatively standardized formats, and where your engineering team has capacity to build and maintain the surrounding pipeline, Document AI is a defensible choice.

 The calculus shifts when any of these conditions apply: